Car Classes & Rules

 10. Front Wheels must touch and roll on the track.
 Front tyres must be black.

 11. Unmodified GMS Devil chassis shall be allowed to race in Formula 1.
-The chassis width, and guide lead rules shall not apply to this chassis, but all other car standards in Sections A and B shall apply.
+The chassis width, and guide lead rules shall not apply to this chassis, but all other car standards in Sections A and B of BSCRA rules shall apply.

 12. The section of extra bodywork either side of the nosecone to cover the chassis shall be painted or marked in black or grey.